-Nomophobia can be improved with treatment and change in the lifestyle.
-Try out following:
+Nomophobia can be improved with treatment and changes in the lifestyle.
+Try out the following:

-Try to leave your phone at home when you go to walk, market or during your meals.
+Try to leave your phone at home when you go for a walk, market or during your meals.

 Spend some time each day away from all technology.

-Avoid video calls and meet to your friends and loved ones in-person.
-Incase you are staying away from your family, plan out a time in a day.
+Avoid video calls and meet your friends and loved ones in-person.
+In case you are staying away from your family, plan out a time in a day.

-Due to COVID-19 situation, since March 2020, employees are working from home.
-They are spending 8-9 hours each day over phone and/or laptop.
+Due to the COVID-19 situation, since March 2020, employees are working from home.
+They are spending 8-9 hours each day over the phone and/or laptop.
 Engage more in-person with people physically near you during this time.
-Online engagement is not a problem but affects our daily life, mental health and work sometimes.
+Online engagement is not a problem but affects our daily life, mental health, and work sometimes.